Substitute/Long Term SubstituteDate Posted:

 Instruct students in the specific area of specialty; help students learn subject matter and skills that will broaden their learning experiences and contribute to their development in order to meet high expectations; communicate with parents; create a classroom environment that is conducive to learning; participate in professional learning RESPONSIBILITIES

-- Follows the scope and sequence of the Music instructional program as defined and approved by the Norwalk Board of Education
+- Follows the scope and sequence of the Norwalk Alternative Opportunity Program as defined and approved by the Norwalk Board of Education

 - Sets and reinforces clear expectations and routines